 |Server Training Required by State||Yes.
 The District of Columbia has a mandatory training program for managers of on-premise establishments. eTIPS is an approved provider for this training.|

 |ID Confiscation Allowed||Yes.|

 |Corkage/Merlot Laws||A recently enacted ordinance allows restaurant licensees to permit patrons to remove one partially consumed bottle of wine for consumption off the premise, provided that (1) the bottle must be securely resealed by an employee of the restaurant; (2) the bottle is placed in a bag or container that is tamper-proof, and (3) a dated receipt for the bottle of wine is attached to the container.
 This ordinance applies only to Class R licensees (restaurants).|

 |Recommended Age For Carding||35 - Not mandatory.|

 |Underage Customers Policies||It is unlawful to serve or sell alcohol to anyone under the age of 21.
 Minors are permitted in any establishment provided no alcohol is consumed.
 The "Juvenile Curfew Act" prohibits persons under the age of 17 from being on the premises of an alcoholic beverage establishment between 11:00pm and 6:00am Monday through Thursday, and 12:00midnight and 6:30am Friday through Sunday.|

 Acceptable Forms of ID - District of Columbia (DC)

 A recently enacted ordinance defines a "valid identification document" as an official identification issued by an agency of government (local, state, federal, or foreign) containing, at a minimum, the name, date of birth, signature, and photograph of the bearer.
-The ordinance allows establishments to accept “singular” foreign licenses.
+The ordinance allows establishments to accept "singular" foreign licenses (ie. Mexico, Canada, England, France) but not the European Union.
 College ID's should NOT be accepted.